Introduction / History

 The Jatapu are virtually all Hindu.
 The only local god of the Jatapu is Jakeramma, who has one shrine in each village.
-In general, there are no sayings, superstitions, or taboos among the Jatapu.
+In general, there are no sayings, folk beliefs, or taboos among the Jatapu.
 They have hardly any myths about jungle gods, spirits or ghosts.
 There are no idols and sacred places of worship in their homes.
 They offer buffalo in animal sacrifices, but do not eat its meat.
 They have hardly any myths about jungle gods, spirits, or ghosts.
 This is perhaps because they have been stripped of their beautiful forests through "slash and burn" agriculture and commercial exploitation of trees.

 What Are Their Needs?